There's a different equity story being told by sentiment: CTI BioPharma Corp. (CTIC). - The Dwinnex

 Ratios:

-For a deeper understanding of CTI BioPharma Corp.’s stock, let’s take a closer look at its various ratios.
+To gain a deeper understanding of CTIC’s stock, we examine its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 3.60 and its Current Ratio is at 3.60.

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for this company, Jefferies on September 01, 2022, initiated with a Buy rating and assigned the stock a target price of $13.
+In the most recent recommendation for this company, SVB Leerink on October 17, 2022, initiated with a Outperform rating and assigned the stock a target price of $13.

-On July 07, 2022, Cowen started tracking the stock assigning a Outperform rating and target price of $10.
+On September 01, 2022, Jefferies started tracking the stock assigning a Buy rating and target price of $13.

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Oct 04 when KIRSKE DAVID sold 2,109 shares for $6.26 per share.
 The transaction valued at 13,194 led to the insider holds 16,913 shares of the business.

 KIRSKE DAVID sold 300 shares of CTIC for $1,875 on Oct 03.
 The EVP, Chief Financial Officer now owns 16,913 shares after completing the transaction at $6.25 per share.
 On Sep 30, another insider, KIRSKE DAVID, who serves as the EVP, Chief Financial Officer of the company, sold 139,841 shares for $6.05 each.
 As a result, the insider received 845,549 and left with 16,913 shares of the company.